 The Conflict Islands Atoll is made up of 21 pristine, privately owned, uninhabited islands covering a total landmass of 375 Hectares (925 acres).
 At the Conflict Islands Resort on the main island of Panasesa, there are 6 private beach front en-suite bungalows just a stone’s throw away from our trademark white sand making up the stunning lagoon beach side of the island.
 Situated alongside the bungalows is our main clubhouse where you can relax in peace whilst enjoying our delicious and freshly prepared meals, drinks menu and free satellite wi-fi in the comfortable lounge, beach front deck or first floor balcony overlooking the stunning Conflict Islands’ lagoon with colours like no other place on earth.

 Travel to the islands takes approximately 12 hours from Alotau on our 24m / 80 ft steel dive and passenger liveaboard, MV Undersea Explorer, depending on weather.
 It has full amenities, air conditioning throughout and 7 sleeper cabins capable of carrying up to 17 passengers depending on sleeping configurations.
 The current flight schedules for Air Niugini and PNG Air brings you from Port Moresby around 10 or 11am when we will collect you and bring you to the boat for departure by approximately 12 midday.
 The trip out of Milne Bay and through the islands can be quite picturesque if the weather is clear allowing you to enjoy a beautiful afternoon and sunset cruise whilst we serve lunch and dinner as well as drinks.
 When arriving at The Conflict Islands you we will pick up a suitable mooring or anchorage allowing you to sleep and rest through the night waking up the following morning at the islands ready for a full day of activities.
-Upon departing the islands, after an early dinner onshore, you will depart for an overnight journey back to Alotau in time for your airport transfer and flight departure to Port Moresby.
+Upon departure, after an early dinner onshore, you will depart for an overnight journey back to Alotau in time for your airport transfer and flight departure to Port Moresby.

 14TH JANUARY TO 22ND JANUARY 2023 – 7 DAYS ON ISLAND PACKAGE- PGK8,995 / PERSON